MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/rbac-ai-studio.md

 ## Assigning roles in AI Studio

 You can add users and assign roles directly from Azure AI Studio at either the hub or project level.
-From a hub or project overview page, select **New user** to add a user.
+In the [management center](management-center.md), select **Users** in either the hub or project section, then select **New user** to add a user.

 > [!NOTE]
 > You are limited to selecting built-in roles.
 If you need to assign custom roles, you must use the [Azure portal](/azure/role-based-access-control/role-assignments-portal), [Azure CLI](/azure/role-based-access-control/role-assignments-cli), or [Azure PowerShell](/azure/role-based-access-control/role-assignments-powershell).